Symposium South by High Redshift Convenes Wednesday April 1-3, 2015

 Under dark skies in West Texas, McDonald Observatory hosts a wide range of research telescopes and instrumentation for astronomers, including the 9.2 meter Hobby-Eberly Telescope.
 The observatory also welcomes the public, with exhibits and talks at the Frank N. Bash Visitor's Center, and regular star parties in the Rebecca Gale Telescope Park.

 Giant Magellan Telescope

 The University of Texas at Austin is a partner in an international consortium of science institutions building the next generation, 24.5 meter, Giant Magellan Telescope at Las Campanas, Chile.
-Construction has begun at this premier viewing site!
-Spincasting of the telescope's third, 8 meter, primary mirror began in August 2013 at Arizona's Steward Observatory Mirror Lab.
+Construction is underway at this premier viewing site.
+Preparation of the Spincasting oven for the fourth primary mirror continues into 2015 at Arizona's Steward Observatory Mirror Lab.

 Hobby-Eberly Telescope Dark Energy Experiment

 In August 2013, an upgrade began for the 9.2 meter Hobby-Eberly Telescope.
 A widened field of view, and 150 integral field spectrographs will give HET the ability to map the expansion of the early universe.
-On schedule to begin in 2014, the HETDEX survey will precisely measure more than 800,000 galaxies, to examine their distribution as the universe evolved.
+Scheduled to begin in 2015, the HETDEX survey will precisely measure more than 800,000 galaxies, to examine their distribution as the universe evolved.